 Mentor: Christopher Stauffer, M.D.

 Philip is currently a Clinical Psychology PhD student at OHSU under the mentorship of Dr. Chris Stauffer.
 He was born in Amman, Jordan and grew up in Lebanon before immigrating to the United States in 2004 with his family.
 He graduated in 2020 from Portland State University with a B.S. in philosophy/psychology.
 His passion is to help individuals who have experienced life in conflict-affected settings (e.g., Refugees, Veterans) build resilience and find healing.
-At the Portland VA, Philip is involved in multiple research projects such as MDMA-assisted group therapy for PTSD and psilocybin-enhanced psychotherapy for methamphetamine use disorder in Veterans.
+Philip is involved in multiple research projects such as MDMA-assisted group therapy for PTSD and psilocybin-enhanced psychotherapy for methamphetamine use disorder in Veterans.
 Broadly, Philip is interested in the role of epistemic trust, attachment security and spirituality/metaphysical beliefs in the context of psychedelic-assisted psychotherapy — including how any changes in these domains may relate to psychological well-being and psychopathology.

 Mentors: Lauren Denneson, Ph.D.